Kanzi: Examples of behavior and abilities

-Kanzi's behavior and abilities have been the topic of research published in scientific journals, as well as reports in popular media.

 Research programs

 When he was eight years old, Kanzi was a subject of a research program in which his ability to respond to spoken requests was compared with that of a two-year-old human child called Alia.
 The study took nine months to complete.
 Kanzi and Alia were given 660 spoken instructions, asking them to deal with familiar objects in novel ways.
 Kanzi responded correctly to 74 percent of the instructions, Alia to 65 percent.

-Another study, designed and carried out by archaeologists Kathy Schick and Nicholas Toth, aimed to compare Kanzi's cognitive and mechanical abilities with those of early human ancestors who made and used Early Stone Age tools (probably Homo habilis), such as Oldowan stone flakes and cores (a core is the rock from which a flake has been removed).
+A study designed and carried out by archaeologists Kathy Schick and Nicholas Toth aimed to compare Kanzi's cognitive and mechanical abilities with those of early human ancestors who made and used Early Stone Age tools, such as Oldowan stone flakes and cores (a core is the rock from which a flake has been removed).
 In this study, Schick and Toth showed Kanzi how to flake stone, producing a sharp edge that could be used to cut through a rope in order to gain access to a food reward.
 After modeling the flaking behavior on a variety of occasions, the researchers set up each experiment by placing a food reward inside a box with a transparent lid which was held closed by a length of rope.
-Kanzi would then be led into an enclosure where the box was located and provided with the stones needed for flaking (known as chert or flint).
+Kanzi would then be led into an enclosure where the box was located and provided with the stones needed for flaking, either chert or flint.
 Over the course of this multi-year study, Kanzi not only learned how to flake, he also developed his own method by throwing the cobbles onto hard surfaces to make a flake, as opposed to the hand-held percussion method that was modeled for him.
 With the many sharp flakes he produced, Kanzi was able to cut through the rope to gain access to the food reward.
 However, the flakes he produced and used were more crude than those produced by Early Stone Age humans.